YuryStrozhevsky/YuryStrozhevsky/README.md

 ### Mics

-- 🔭 I’m currently working on PAdES-related library having functionality to parse/create/sign/verify any PDFs (fully-featured PDF processing on any side - server or client)
 - 👯 I’m looking to collaborate on any great PKI/security related projects
 - 📫 How to reach me: [**www.strozhevsky.com**](https://strozhevsky.com/)